Antisocial personality disorder: Section III (Alternative Model of Personality Disorders)

-In response to criticisms of the extant (Section II/DSM-IV) criteria for personality disorders, including their discordance with current models in the scientific literature, high comorbidity rate, overuse of some categories and underuse of others, and overwhelming use of the personality disorder-not otherwise specified (PD-NOS) diagnosis, the DSM-5 Workgroup on personality disorders devised a dimensional model, wherein categoric personality diagnoses reflect extreme variations of normal personality traits.
+In response to criticisms of the extant (Section II/DSM-IV) criteria for personality disorders, including their discordance with current models in the scientific literature, high comorbidity rate, overuse of some categories, underuse of others, as well as the use of the often most correct but uninformative personality disorder-not otherwise specified (PD-NOS) diagnosis, the DSM-5 Workgroup on personality disorders devised a dimensional model, called the Alternative DSM-5 Model for Personality Disorders (AMPD).
+This model bases diagnosis on the level of personality functioning as well as presence of pathological personality traits in a patient, rather than on a certain amount of descriptive criteria being met.
+Personality functioning comprises self functioning (identity and self-direction) and interpersonal functioning (empathy and intimacy), while pathological traits are such traits that are conducive to dysfunction.

-In response to criticisms of the extant Section II/DSM-IV criteria for ASPD, namely its failure to capture the interpersonal and affective features of psychopathy, new criteria were proposed.
+The AMPD's category for antisocial personality disorder follows the general structure of the alternative model.
+Thus, criterion A specifies in which characteristic ways the four aspects of personality functioning are impacted by ASPD, two of which must be must be impaired to a "moderate or greater" level, while criterion B requires that at least six out of seven pathological traits be present in order for a diagnosis to be made.
+In the case of ASPD, the aforementioned traits belong to the domains of antagonism and disinhibition.

-In addition to the new criteria, the individual must be at least 18 years old, the traits must cause dysfunction or distress, and should not be better explained by another mental disorder, the pathophysiological effects of a substance, or a person's cultural or social background.
-Also included as a "with psychopathic traits" specifier modelled after the Fearless Dominance scale of the Psychopathic Personality Inventory, defined by low Anxiousness and Withdrawal and high Attention-Seeking.
+In addition to the new criteria, the individual must be at least 18 years old, and meet the AMPD's general criteria for personality disorder, meaning that the traits must cause dysfunction or distress across time and a broad range of situations, and should not be better explained by another mental disorder, the pathophysiological effects of a substance, or a person's cultural or social background.
+Also included is a "with psychopathic traits" specifier modelled after the Fearless Dominance scale of the Psychopathic Personality Inventory, defined by low Anxiousness and Withdrawal and high Attention-Seeking.
 Researchers have also proposed the inclusion of Grandiosity and Restricted Affectivity to better capture psychopathy.